 Many of our research databases have the ability to give you a ranked list of journals from a particular set of search results.
 These will tell you which publications feature articles on your topic most often.
 Here are some screen shots for different databases to help you see where to look:

-EBSCOhost databases (Academic Search Complete, ERIC, PsycINFO, etc.):
+EBSCOhost databases (Academic Search Complete, ERIC, APA Psycinfo, etc.):

 To truly be part of the conversation, you need to know where those conversations are happening in your discipline.